Crossing Keepers

 Take control of our crossings and enable our railway to run safely.

-What is Signalling?
+What is Crossing Keeping?

 As a Crossing Keeper, you’ll be responsible for controlling the movement of crossing barriers along your section of track.
 Raise barriers to let the public cross tracks when safe, maintain barriers and other crossing equipment to ensure safety, and respond quickly to any faults or risks with effective solutions.
 You’ll need to react to difficult situations and be comfortable challenging unsafe behaviour.